floweredscarf/su25/projects/gitlet/index.md

 **Due Sunday, July 7th at 11:59 PM for 1 point.**

-Submission to the checkpoint autograder follows the grading for a usual project, that is:
+Like previous checkpoints, submission to the checkpoint autograder is a hard deadline.

-- Within 24 hours of the deadline: 10% penalty
-- Within 48 hours of the deadline: 50% penalty
-- More than 48 hours after the deadline: 100% penalty (no credit)

 Submit to the `Project 2: Checkpoint` autograder on Gradescope.